 Illustration by Finley Mullen

 Over 40 years ago, the Community Development Block Grant (CDBG) was introduced by President Gerald Ford.
-The grant was enacted to provide municipalities monetary assistance from the federal government to develop housing, and was voted into law bipartisanly in 1974.
-44 years later, the City of South Pasadena has improved sidewalks in affluent neighborhoods and has failed to do so in areas in actual need, and has seemingly forgotten that the CDBG describes its purpose as to “help local governments tackle serious challenges facing their communities” and that the funds provided are to aid “the most vulnerable in our community.”
+The grant was enacted to provide municipalities with monetary assistance from the federal government to develop housing, and was voted into law bipartisanly in 1974.
+44 years later, the City of South Pasadena has used grant funds to improve sidewalks in affluent neighborhoods.
+The City has seemingly forgotten CDBG describes its purpose as to “help local governments tackle serious challenges facing their communities” and that the funds provided are to aid “the most vulnerable in our community.”

-HUD provides cities with a handbook in which guidelines are listed for activities that are approved to use CDBG grant money on.
-The the City justifies their use of the funds through the removal of architectural barriers guideline, which allows cities to remove barriers (smoothing sidewalks, creating curb cuts, and adding sidewalk bumps) affecting seniors and the seriously disabled, both of whom are automatically considered “low or moderate income” individuals.
-However, cities are not required to prove the amount of seniors and disabled persons in their municipality that are LMI with statistics.
+HUD provides cities with a handbook with specific CDBG-applicable activities.
+The City justifies their use of the funds through the removal of architectural barriers guideline, which allows cities to remove barriers (smoothing sidewalks, creating curb cuts, and adding sidewalk bumps) affecting seniors and the seriously disabled, both of whom are automatically considered “low or moderate income” individuals.
+However, cities are not required to prove the amount of seniors and disabled persons in their municipality that are LMI.
 This use of the funds does not keep in spirit with the purpose of the grant and is not morally or ethically correct, and while South Pasadena may say it is improving access for the disabled, it does not prove that in any way.

 While South Pasadena is bettering sidewalks to make them ADA compliant, they are doing so in generally prosperous neighborhoods — including Diamond Ave, La France, Maple St, Wayne Ave, La Fremontia, and Primrose Ave.
 Furthermore, most of the residences along the sidewalks being repaired are single family houses, and the city asserts that the 2013 sidewalk improvement project was to, “reduce the amount of money spent by the City on claims, and reduce the City’s cost of liability coverage”.
 Despite the importance of modernizing infrastructure and making sidewalks ADA compliant, using grant money to defend the city from liability claims is in no way what the grant was purposed for.